SteelCompendium/data-md-dse/Bestiary/Monsters/Hag/Statblocks/Wode Hag.md

     distance: 5 burst
     target: Each creature in the area
     effects:
+      - name: Effect
-      - effect: The hag attaches an ornate explosive pastry to each target who has A <
+        effect: The hag attaches an ornate explosive pastry to each target who has A <
           2. At the end of the round, the hag makes one power roll against each creature with a pastry attached to them.
       - roll: Power Roll + 3
         t1: 6 poison damage
         t2: 10 poison damage
         t3: 13 poison damage
-      - effect: >-
+      - name: Special
-          A creature wearing a pastry or adjacent to a creature wearing a pastry can attempt an **Agility test** to remove the pastry as a maneuver.
+        effect: A creature wearing a pastry or adjacent to a creature wearing a pastry can attempt an **Agility test** to remove the pastry as a maneuver.

-          - **≤11:** The hag makes the power roll for all pastries.
+        t1: The hag makes the power roll for all pastries.

-          - **12-16:** The pastry is not removed.
+        t2: The pastry is not removed.

-          - **17+:** The pastry is removed and can no longer explode.
+        t3: The pastry is removed and can no longer explode.
-        name: Special
   - name: Predator's Alacrity
     cost: Villain Action 2
     keywords: